AMyriadseviltwin/Obsidian/Death in Space/Character Creation/Origins.md

 ---

 Your Origin is the core archetype of your character.
 It can be be anything from a bioengineered species to someone with opinions and a mohawk.
-Whatever your choice, it will have heavily affected your life up until this point.
+Whatever your choice, it will have heavily affected your character's past up until this point - as it will their future.
+Feel free to be creative with how you interpret your Origin

-Choose your origin or roll a d6 to choose on randomly.
-Then pick one of the two benefits.
+Choose your origin or roll a d6 to choose one randomly.
+Then pick one benefit.